 Visitors will go on a journey through the centuries with carefully curated exhibits tying together all you’ve come to know about Mayan culture in Belize.
 Displaus include ancient pottery, and artifacts excavated from various archaeological sites.

 Later, you’ll discover historic coins, jades and old postcards guiding you through the 18th and 19th centuries plus a large exhibits on Belize’s logging industries.
 Finish off with a visit to the museum’s restored prison cell to learn more about the prominent brick building.

 See the Largest Archaeological Site in Belize

-To finish off our guide to the best things to do in Belize, is the country’s largest archaeological site.
-Yep, we really do like to go out with a bang.
+To finish off our guide to the best things to do in Belize, the country’s largest archaeological site.
 Set on the pristine Vaca Plateau, the Caracol Natural Monument Reservation features a vast Mayan city set within the larger Chiquibul National Park.

 The impressive structures found around Caracol tell the story of an ancient city that was once bigger than modern day Belize City and was home to double the amount of people.
 The Caracol were great warriors who were known for the military victories, something you can explore on an altar stone that’s been carved with historic events.

 Despite this imposing might, Caracol has long been abandoned.
 Today, animals like howler monkeys rule the roost providing the monument with a wild aura.
 Beyond the site, you can also explore some of the largest limestone caves in Central America.